cassyclark96/ames-mini-project/README.md

 ```
 ## Next Steps

 The next steps for this project would be to find any outliers I may have missed as well as test out different feature combinations to see how I can imporve the RMSE score.
+I would also want to test this model on predicting house prices outside of Ames, Iowa to see if it performs as well globally.